Augus1999/pyPDFeditor-GUI/README.md

 ## Others

 I wrote this scripts as robust as possible.
-If you encounter any crash, open the python file `pdfEditor.py` in IDE, find line 682, change the state `False` into `True`, and run the application again.
+If you encountered any crash and could not see any error from PyQt, open the python file `pdfEditor.py` in IDE, find line 8, change the state `debug=False` into `debug=True`, and run the application again.
 Then you will see all pymupdf errors in terminal.
 Please report these errors to [Issues](https://github.com/Augus1999/pyPDFeditor-GUI/issues).
 Thank you!